ar-pa/ictchallenge7-password-manager/README.md

 Simple Chrome extension to manage passwords.

 ## Key features
-* Uses AES encryption for storing passwords in the object store.
+* Uses CryptoJS AES encryption for storing passwords in the object store.
 * Master Password is kept in the client-side and SHA256 hashsum is kept in the object store.

 ## Usage